-Formula: Number of initially placed Career Technical Training completers who report they are in a job, the military, an education/training program, or a job/school combination on the 6-Month Follow-up Survey

-Number of initially placed Career Technical Training completers who complete the 6-Month Follow-up Survey follow-up survey and report in the survey they are working in a job (that meets the Job Corps definition of placement) or the military.
+Formula: Number of Career Technical Training completers who report they are in a job, the military, an education/training program, or a job/school combination on the Quarter 2 Survey Number of initially placed Career Technical Training completers who complete the Quarter 2 Survey survey and report in the survey they are working in a job (that meets the Job Corps definition of placement) or the military.

-9. Career Technical Training (CTT) Completer 6-Month Follow-up Average Weekly Earnings.
+10. Career Technical Training (CTT) Completer Average Earnings in Quarter 2